Can You Have Lemon Juice on the Carnivore Diet?

 For starters

-Then head over to Dr. Baker’s website and sign up for carnivore diet coaching through MeatRX.
-You can even book me as your coach.
+Then head to Dr. Baker’s website and sign up for carnivore diet coaching through MeatRX.

 Disclaimer: I’m not a doctor.
 Consult with and ask your doctor about any diet or medical-related questions.
 No information on this site should be used to diagnose, treat, prevent, or cure any disease or condition.